 As a result, Africa’s cereal crop yields today are nearly as low as they were several decades ago, and just a fraction of those in Latin America and South Asia.
 Today, Africa is a net food buyer, looking outside the continent to feed its growing and increasingly urban population.
 It faces challenges such as poor infrastructure, expensive fertiliser, poor access to extension and financial services, unreliable and unpredictable markets, low use of technology, and limited land security.
 Women, who constitute almost half of the agricultural labour force, have consistently lower access to the productive resources listed above, and thus cannot contribute as much as their potential.
 As a result, Africa’s smallholder farmers have been left unable to produce enough food to feed their families, or sell surplus to markets to generate income.

-Earnings from agriculture make up around 30% of GDP (nearly 45% if agribusiness is included) across the continent and more than two-thirds of Africans depend on farming for their incomes.
+Earnings from agriculture make up around 30% of GDP across the continent and more than two-thirds of Africans depend on farming for their incomes.
 When connected to markets, smallholder farmers can generate an income and create a ‘multiplier effect’ – sending their children to school and stimulating the economy in order to help lift their community out of poverty for the long term.
 Crucially, if women farmers received equal investment, productivity in Africa could rise by 20-30%, reducing the numbers of those experiencing hunger by 100-150 million, producing more for markets, increasing incomes for women, and providing more food for children.